+A school based, administrative review committee will make final determinations for student promotion.
 Students with disabilities in third grade will follow the guidelines for third grade promotion/retention.

 NOTE: Requests for promotion by the IEP team must include documentation of extenuating circumstances, prior retentions, progress toward IEP goals/objectives, and interventions.
-If the IEP team agrees that the student will be promoted, the principal will make the recommendation in writing to the ESE/SS Director.

-Students in grades 2, 4, and 5 must have a 60% passing final average in English Language Arts and Math to be promoted to the next grade.
+If the IEP team agrees that the student will be promoted.
+Students in grades 4 and 5 must have a 60% passing final average in English Language Arts and Math to be promoted to the next grade.